Attendance and absence requests

 You will be invited to attend a meeting at school to discuss the situation with our Attendance Officer or Attendance Leadership Link.
 Here you can discuss any issues or ongoing medical problems your child may have.
 A support plan may be offered.

-If attendance drops to below 90% then the matter may be referred to the Educational Investigation Service.
+If attendance drops to below 90% then the matter may be referred to the Education Support Service (ESS).

-For further information on Educational Investigation Service (EIS) policies and procedures please follow this link.
+For further information on Education Support Service (ESS) policies and procedures please follow this link.